aelse/slackard/README.md

 Slackard listens to the configured channel and is capable of responding to message events occurring in that channel.

+## Configuration

+See the included slackard.yaml configuration file for supported options.
+All are required except boticon and botemoji, which are both optional.
+If both are provided then botemoji will override boticon (per the Slack API).

 ## Plugins

 A basic plugin system enables you to add whatever functionality you need to